 5. Company matters

 In our company, we focus on relationships.
-Our employees have been with us for many years, and we have a minimum turnover.
-Although I have been planning the whole trip for several months, I certainly feel the fear of the test our team is facing.
-We are in constant contact every day, see each other almost every day and support each other.
-During the trip, of course, we will also be available by phone and email.
-I trust them and deeply hope that we will be able to work 1 month online.
+Our employees have been with us for many years, and the rotation is at a minimum level.
+Although I have been planning the entire trip for several months, I am sure I am afraid of this test that our team will face.
+We are in constant contact every day, we see each other almost every day and we support each other.
+During the trip, we will of course also be available by phone and e-mail.
+I trust them and sincerely hope that we will be able to work 1 month online.
 Technically, we think we are prepared - 2 x laptop, SD cards, additional camera batteries, Dropbox cloud, commercial VPN license (anticipating questions ExpressVPN) and things like this 😉

 I am certainly afraid of deeply lost opportunities somewhere, although I adhere to the philosophy that every lost opportunity is really a new opportunity.